• Skip to main content

 About Randy Ashcraft*

-Randy Ashcraft has served as a Senior Minister in congregations across the United States for over 30 years.
-He currently serves as Pastor in Residence at the Virginia Baptist Mission Board specializing in Ministerial Health and Wellness, and Contemplative Spirituality.
-He is a certified Thomas Concept instructor and received his training in coaching through the Center for Congregational Health in Winston-Salem, N.C.
-He is a graduate of Oklahoma Baptist University and Texas Christian University where he received a Doctor of Ministry degree with an emphasis in transitional leadership.
-Randy is t...
+With over 30 years of experience, Randy Ashcraft has dedicated his career to serving as a Senior Minister in various congregations across the United States.
+Currently, he holds the position of Pastor in Residence at the Virginia Baptist Mission Board, specializing in Ministerial Health and Wellness, as well as Contemplative Spirituality.
+Randy is a certified instructor in the Thomas Concept and has received coaching training through the Center for Congregational Health in Winston-Salem, N.C.
+A proud graduate of Oklahoma Baptist University and Texas Christian University, he holds a Doctor of Mi...
 Learn More »

 Reader Interactions